YJ-19

 The YJ-19 (鹰击-19 (Yīngjī-Yāojiǔ, eagle strike 19)) is a hypersonic anti-ship cruise missile powered by an air-breathing scramjet engine.

 History

 The missile was first observed during the preparation of the 2025 China Victory Day Parade in August 2025.
-The missile was officially revealed at the Parade on the 3rd of September, 2025.
+The missile was officially revealed at the Parade on 3 September 2025.

 Design

 The YJ-19 is a hypersonic anti-ship cruise missile with an air-breathing scramjet engine, capable of providing sustained hypersonic flight and altering course mid-flight.
 The ventral air-intake can feed air into the engine, capable of powering sustained hypersonic flight at Mach 10 or higher.
-The missile can be fired from submarines.
+The missile can be fired from submarines, including from 533mm torpedo tubes.